goehmen/simple-email-app/README.md

 Need an auth mechanism in front.

-Need html/css to createa a button & the button simply sends me an email.
+Need html/css to create a a button & the button simply sends me an email.

 could look at:
 - fritter/python